 hiji ni kobu wo tsukete akaku hareteimasu

-Here are some different situations in which I would hit the “good” button in Anki, telling the SRS program that I know this word and I can go a little longer without seeing it again:
+Here are some different situations in which I used to hit the "good" button in Anki, telling the SRS program that I know this word and I can go a little longer without seeing it again:

 - If I'm feeling lazy, then as long as I know the meaning and reading of the target vocabulary word.

-– If I’m feeling a little less lazy, then as long I know the meaning and reading of the entire sentnece in Japanese.
+- If I'm feeling a little less lazy, then as long I know the meaning and reading of the entire sentence in Japanese.

-– If I have lots of time, and I’m feeling extra motivated, then as long as I know the meaning and reading of the entire sentence in Japanese, and I feel that I am able to use this word in speech and writing.
-(Note: this does not apply to words that I do not particularly care about being able to use in writing, such as technical language that I do not encounter very often.)
+- If I have lots of time, and I'm feeling extra motivated, then as long as I know the meaning and reading of the entire sentence in Japanese, and I feel that I am able to use this word in speech and writing.
+This does not apply to words that I do not particularly care about being able to use in writing, such as technical language that I do not encounter very often.

-Sometimes, I will have hundreds of flashcards that I need to get through in a relatively short about of time.
+Sometimes, I had hundreds of flashcards that I needed to get through in a relatively short about of time.
 Since I absolutely MUST do all of my review flashcards every day, this sometimes means moving much faster though flashcards then I probably should be.

-For example, I sometimes fly through my Spanish flashcards, because it’s usually the last deck that I do, and, as you can see, I have a lot of decks:
+For example, I sometimes would fly through my Spanish flashcards, because it was usually the last deck that I did, and, as you can see, I had a lot of decks:

-At the end of going through all of those words, I am so tired, and I just want to get the studying over with.
-So usually, I just hit “Good,” “Good,” “Good” for almost every card:
+At the end of going through all of those words, I was so tired, and I just wanted to get the studying over with.
+So usually, I just hit "Good," "Good," "Good" for almost every card:

-A lot of the cards I definitely can use in sentences, but usually I understand the meaning of sentences I hit “good” for.
-If I’m completely off at guessing the meaning of a card, though, then I’ll probably hit “Again.”
+A lot of the cards I definitely could use in sentences, but usually I only understood the meaning of sentences I hit "good" for.
+If I wascompletely off at guessing the meaning of a card, though, then I'd probably hit "Again."